 Carmel Monon Community Center

-A water park and mega-fitness center is the center piece of Carmel’s Central Park which opened in 2007 .
-The Outdoor Water Park consists of two water slides, a drop slide, a diving board, a lazy river, a kiddie pool, a large zero depth activity pool, Flowrider and a lap pool.
-The state-of-the-art fitness center consists of an indoor lap pool, a recreation pool with its own set of water slides and a snack bar, gymnasium, 1/8 mile indoor running track, and the Kids Zone childcare.
+A water park and mega-fitness center is the centerpiece of Carmel’s Central Park which opened in 2007.
+The Outdoor Water Park consists of two water slides, a drop slide, a diving board, a lazy river, a kiddie pool, a large zero-depth activity pool, a Flowrider, and a lap pool.
+The state-of-the-art fitness center consists of an indoor lap pool, a recreation pool with its own set of water slides and a snack bar, a gymnasium, a 1/8 mile indoor running track, and the Kids Zone childcare.

 The Monon Trail is a bicycle trail that is part of the Rails-to-Trails movement.
-It runs from 10th near downtown Noblesville through Broad Ripple and then crosses into Carmel at 96th Street and continues north through 146th Street into Westfield.
+It runs from 10th near downtown Noblesville, IN through Broad Ripple and then crosses into Carmel at 96th Street and continues north through 146th Street into Carmel, Indiana.
 In the future, it is planned to run all the way to Sheridan.